 “We now know for a fact that if someone is taking treatment and their viral load (the amount of HIV in your blood) is suppressed (is at an undetectable level), then that person can’t transmit HIV when engaging in any unprotected sexual activity.
 That is U=U.”

-So, if you are diagnosed with HIV today, your doctor will put you onto treatment immediately and after 12 weeks, your viral load should become undetectable.
+So, if you are diagnosed with HIV today, your doctor will put you on treatment immediately and after 12 weeks, your viral load should become undetectable.
 Thereafter, you will do blood tests every six months to a year (depending on your doctor’s recommendation) to make sure that your viral load is still suppressed.

 Because of the stigma and fear built up around the virus over the decades, this discovery has often been taken as something too good to be true by many.
 But whether you’re sceptical about it or not, the science and the overwhelming evidence is there.
 As you will see, U=U has become the bedrock of most advancements within the HIV treatment space.